 Market-based policies aim to correct this form of market failure (an instance where economic resources are allocated inefficiently).
 They do this by constructing systems that cause the “external” costs associated with pollution to be incorporated in the polluting entity’s decision-making.
 When firms explicitly see and must pay for the societal cost of pollution, they are able to determine how best to meet an environmental objective.
 Moreover, when prices of products reflect their full environmental costs, consumers also are better able to make informed purchasing decisions.

 Market-based environmental policies are a potentially attractive alternative to traditional command-and-control regulatory programs.
-Command-and-control policies are widely and typically require polluters to take specific actions to reduce emissions by installing a particular technology or meeting a specific emissions standard.
+Command-and-control policies typically require polluters to take specific actions to reduce emissions by installing a particular technology or meeting a specific performance (emissions) standard.
 Command-and-control regulations have been criticized as not providing the flexibility to take into consideration that different plants face different compliance options and associated costs—some can do more for less, while others face higher costs.
-Moreover, traditional regulations do not provide an incentive for firms to innovate, to go beyond the reductions required by the standard.
+Moreover, traditional regulations do not provide an incentive for firms to innovate by going beyond the reductions required by the standard.

 Market-based options provide greater flexibility for firms and seem particularly appropriate in the context of policies to reduce GHG emissions.
-For traditional air pollutants, it matters that emissions at any particular point or region do not exceed health-related thresholds.
-For those types of pollutants, command-and-control regulation is often the appropriate preferred policy response.
-Because GHGs are not harmful on a localized basis—they are globally mixed in the atmosphere and do damage on a global scale—market-based policies that provide greater compliance flexibility are feasible and can achieve environmental objectives at lower overall costs.
+For some types of pollutants, it matters that emissions at any particular point or region do not exceed health-related thresholds.
+For those types of pollutants, command-and-control regulation is often the appropriate policy response.
+Because GHGs are not harmful on a localized basis—they are globally mixed in the atmosphere and do damage on a global scale—market-based policies that provide greater compliance flexibility can achieve environmental objectives at lower overall costs.
 Beyond providing an incentive for the use of lower emitting technologies, market-based policies also provide a financial incentive for inventors and investors to develop and deploy lower-emitting technologies.
 This type of policy also leaves the private market to determine which technologies will thrive and expand.
 At the U.S. federal level, market-based policies have been used to reduce sulfur dioxide emissions at a fraction of the originally estimated cost, while at the state level they have been used successfully in renewable energy programs and cap-and-trade programs for greenhouse gases and nitrogen oxides.

 The most basic form of a market-based policy is a tax that sets a price on each unit of pollution.
-By introducing a tax on pollution, the entity that is producing the pollution incurs an additional cost based on the amount of pollution emitted.
-Because of this, the entity has an incentive to reduce the quantity of pollution produced by changing its processes or adopting new technology.
+By introducing a tax on pollution, the entity producing the pollution incurs an additional cost based on the amount of pollution emitted.
+Because of this, the entity has an incentive to reduce the pollution produced by changing its processes or adopting new technology.
 In this way, the tax provides a continuous incentive for innovation; the more emissions can be reduced, the less tax a company would pay.
-Ideally, the cost of the tax would be set equal to the cost to society that the pollution creates (ascertaining this cost, however, is not always easy – see the box below on Uncertainty).
-Taxes to reduce GHGs can come in two broad forms: an emissions tax, which taxes firms directly based on the GHG emissions they produce, and a tax on goods or services that are generally GHG-intensive (an example would be a carbon tax on gasoline).
+Ideally, the cost of the tax would be set equal to the cost to society that the pollution creates.
+Ascertaining this cost, however, is not always easy.
+(See Box 1.)
+Taxes to reduce GHGs can come in two broad forms: an emissions tax, which taxes firms directly based on the GHG emissions they produce, and a tax on goods or services that are generally GHG-intensive—an example would be a carbon tax on gasoline, see Box 2.

-An alternative market-based mechanism is a cap-and-trade program.
+Another market-based mechanism is a cap-and-trade program.
 This approach is “quantity-based.”
 Instead of setting a price on each unit of pollution, the regulatory authority determines a total quantity of pollution (a “cap”) that will be allowed.
 Companies buy and sell emission allowances (tradable certificates that allow a certain amount of emissions) based on their needs.
 The limited number of these allowances creates scarcity.
-The requirement that regulated businesses hold enough allowances to cover their emissions ensures the cap is met and creates demand for the allowances (for more detail on the design of a cap-and-trade program, see Climate Change 101: Cap and Trade).
-If it is less costly for a company to reduce emissions than to buy allowances, the company will reduce its own emissions.
+The requirement that regulated businesses hold enough allowances to cover their emissions ensures the cap is met and creates demand for the allowances.1 If it is less costly for a company to reduce emissions than to buy allowances, the company will reduce its own emissions.
 Similarly, if a company can reduce emissions below its requirements, so it has excess allowances, those allowances can then be banked for future use or sold in an open market to a firm that finds it more difficult (costly) to reduce emissions.

-Because there is a scarcity of allowances and businesses can trade them, the allowances are valuable and lead to a price on GHGs.
-This price on GHG emissions provides a continuous incentive to reduce emissions and innovate since firms can save money if they reduce their emissions and avoid buying allowances.
-In contrast to a tax, some firms may actually be able to raise revenue by selling their excess allowances.
-This is particularly true if firms are allocated some number of allowances for free (allowances are grandfathered to existing emitters).
+Because there is a scarcity of allowances and businesses can trade them, the allowances are valuable and lead to a price on greenhouse gas emissions.
+This price provides a continuous incentive to reduce emissions and innovate since firms can save money if they reduce their emissions and avoid buying allowances.
+Some firms may actually be able to raise revenue by selling their excess allowances.
+This is particularly true if firms are allocated some number of allowances for free—allowances are grandfathered to existing emitters.
 Since the allowances are valuable, how they are distributed has implications.
 If they are given away for free, this is a financial benefit to the recipients.
-If they are auctioned, the resulting revenue can be channeled to specific groups or uses (see the box below on Uses of Revenue).
-As discussed below, cap and trade has been successfully used to reduce ozone-depleting substances under the Montreal Protocol, acid rain under the Clean Air Act, and GHGs under programs in Europe and in some states in the northeast United States.
+If they are auctioned, the resulting revenue can be channeled to specific groups or uses (see Box 3).
+As discussed below, cap and trade has been successfully used to reduce ozone-depleting substances under the Montreal Protocol, acid rain under the Clean Air Act, and greenhouse gases under programs in Europe, in California and in nine U.S. states in the Northeast and Mid-Atlantic.

-Clean or renewable electricity standards are types of electricity porftolio standards typically targeted to spurring commercialization of less-polluting technologies (often with specific provisions to favor one or more particular technologies) in the electric power sector.
+Renewable electricity standards are types of electricity portfolio standards typically targeted to spurring commercialization of less-polluting technologies (often with specific provisions to favor one or more particular technologies) in the electric power sector.
 These standards can be designed so that each utility within a particular territory must obtain a certain percentage of its delivered electricity from a defined set of clean or renewable sources.
-Often this is combined with a mechanism that reduces overall compliance costs by allowing a utility that can exceed the standard to create tradable credits that can be banked for future use of sold to other utilities for their compliance.
-Thirty-one states and the District of Columbia already have their own clean or renewable electricity standards in place (see Climate Change 101: State Action).
-Several legislative proposals have been put forward in Congress over the past few years to create a national standard for clean or renewable energy.
+Often this is combined with a mechanism that reduces overall compliance costs by allowing a utility that can exceed the standard to create tradable credits that can be banked for future use or sold to other utilities for their compliance.
+Thirty states and the District of Columbia already have their own clean or renewable electricity standards in place.5

 Feebates are a regulatory program creating a schedule of fees and rebates (hence “feebates”) to the purchase price of a good based on an aspect of the good that policy hopes to influence.
 Feebates are most often discussed in the context of changing the relative prices of automobiles based on their fuel economy, but could be applied to a wide range of consumer durables (like refrigerators, washer-dryers, televisions, etc.).
 Not dissimilar to a gas-guzzler tax, a feebate goes a step further and uses the revenue collected from such a tax to create a subsidy for fuel-efficient purchases.
 Because it both collects fees as well as distributes rebates (subsidies), the system can be designed to be revenue-neutral to the government (or could be structured to generate revenues or direct expenditures depending on the relative magnitudes of the fees and rebates).